Fluqz/synthesizer/to-do.md

 - Add different colors for different octaves (only for black keys?)
 - Add knob automation with filters
 - Add arppegiator mode
 - Pressing keys changes the color of the background/keys.
-Colors are chose by my synesthesis palette
+Colors are chose by my synesthesia palette